jhenderson0/jhenderson0/README.md

 Hi my name is James Henderson.

-I am a PhD student University College London.
+I am a PhD student University College London in the Division of Infection and Immunity.

-I am interested in statistical and computational physics and their application to biology.
+I am interested in immunolgy, computational biology, and statistical physics.